axelpengineering/Cinematography-Robot-Arm/README.md

 # Cinematography-Robot-Arm
 A robotic arm targeted at hobbyists to acheive repeatable programmable movements, such as panning, for camera shots.
-DOne as a part of course work in a 4-person team in MIE243: Mechanical Design I.
+Done as a part of course work in a 4-person team in MIE243: Mechanical Design I.

 **Highlights**
 - **Acheived 6-axis Design:** Swivel base allows for rotation around z-axis whilst the base is moving.